Home > About A-Z > 4-H Department

 General Rules

-7 General Rules for the Fair also apply to this division
+• General Rules for the Fair also apply to this department.

-9 Blue ribbon exhibits in designated departments may qualify to go to State 4-H Fair.
+• Blue ribbon exhibits in designated divisions may qualify to go to State 4-H Fair.
 Qualified exhibitors must authorize shipment to State Fair or confirm participation at State Fair events with 4-H Superintendent by Sunday afternoon.
 Moveable and fragile items not permitted to be sent to State Fair.

 Back to